tsikerdekis/overnight-hercules-network-security/chapter_02/full-hardware-solution.md

 # Option 1: Full Hardware Solution (Difficult)
 This is the most comprehensive solution but also the most expensive.
+Expect to pay around $300 (more if you go for high-end options) for the hardware if you don't have any spare devices laying around.

 ## IDS Device
 You'll need a device to run your IDS stack.
 You can use any computer or even somewhat older laptop but they draw power and they have to be always on.
 A single board computer like a Raspberry Pi is preferable especially for your home network.
 Two options are: